All Episodes

 I mean, we're here to clean up the drive-by media messes over the weekend.

-A lot of things happened since we were last together on Friday afternoon, and I'm struck by Normally this time of year, things have slowed to a crawl.
+And I'm struck by normally this time of year, things have slowed to a crawl.

-We've had Lieberman, Joe Lieberman endorsing John McCain.
+We've had Lieberman, Joe Lieberman, endorsing John McCain.

-Um not not a contentious sort.
+Not a contentious sort.

 And that would be wonderful if somebody could actually pull that off.

-But you know, today's progressives and libs are part of the blame and hate America first crowd, and it's part of their existence.
+But, you know, today's progressives and libs are part of the blame and hate America first crowd, and it's part of their existence.

 It's in their DNA.